-Students with a bachelor's degree from an accredited institution may be admitted into the Excelsior College MSHS program.
+Students with a bachelor's degree from an accredited institution may be admitted into the Excelsior College Master of Science in Health Sciencees (MSHS) program.
 Students applying to the Health Professions Education specialization must include with their application materials the following:

-If you are pursuing the Health Profession Education specialization, you are required to submit an official transcript confirming completion of an allied health program.
+■ If you are pursuing the Health Profession Education specialization, you are required to submit an official transcript confirming completion of an allied health program.
 If this program was not completed at the bachelor's level, then you also need to submit an official transcript that confirms completion of your bachelor's degree.
 In addition, you must provide documentation that you are eligible to practice in an allied health profession in your state of residence.
 (This may include a license or certification).